Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉)

 2. Watering: Be sure to give your tree a deep watering so that it can penetrate into the root system.
 After watering, allow the top 2 to 3 inches of the soil to dry out completely before watering again.

-3. Fertilizing: Feed your Key Lime tree during the warmer spring and summer seasons with a citrus-specific fertilizer once every six weeks.
-Espoma Citrus Tone is highly recommended but any organic fertilizer specifically for citrus should suffice.
+3. Fertilizing: Feed your Key Lime tree during the warmer spring and summer seasons with a citrus-specific fertilizer once every six weeks, such as the one included in our Citrus Care Kit.

 During the fall and winter season, ease back to fertilizing once every 2 to 3 months.
 Once the tree has matured a bit and has got a few years on it, you can skip the cold season fertilization.
 Make sure to follow the application instructions written on the fertilizer bag.

-4. Pollination: You can pollinate your indoor trees by hand.
-Simply take a small, dry, fine tipped paint brush and stick it into the center of the bloom.
+4. Pollination: Though this tree is self-fertile, you can pollinate your indoor trees by hand.
+Simply take a small, dry, fine-tipped paintbrush and stick it into the center of the bloom.
 Swirl it around and collect the pollen on the brush.
 Go to the next bloom and repeat the process until every bloom has been treated.
 Do this once daily and don’t wash the paintbrush until after the blooms have been pollinated.

 5. Pruning: Pruning can be done at any time of the year for the potted Key Lime.